Johnnydev001/Johnnydev001/README.md

 Other skills that might be of interest:

     - Semantic and accessible HTML
     - Progressive web applications
     - Web responsiveness
     - SEO
     - DevOps
     - State management (Redux)
     - Web components
     - UI Design (Figma)
     - 3D modeling (Blender)

 My native language is Portuguese.
-I can also speak fluent English, French and Spanish.
+I can also speak fluent English, French, Spanish and German.
-I’m currently learning German and I’m already capable of having a normal conversation.

 ## Additional information

 The things I love the most are:

-    Traveling, admiring landscapes and trying different kinds of food Learning new languages
+    - Traveling, admiring landscapes and trying different kinds of food
+    - Learning new languages
-    Listening to music
+    - Listening to music
-    Do all kinds of sports
+    - Do all kinds of sports
-    Gardening / bricolage
+    - Gardening / bricolage
-    Spending time with my family and friends.
+    - Spending time with my family and friends.

 I love productive and cultural conversations.
 When I have the opportunity, I attend cultural events like music concerts, go to museums or visit exhibitions.